Skip to main content

 Overview of the task

-Let's suppose two entities, Alice and Bob.
+Let's suppose two users, Alice and Bob.
 They want to do the following exchange: Alice will transfer to Bob X amount of token A, whereas Bob will transfer to Alice Y amount of token B, where A and B are tokens within Hathor.
 They want to do it in a 100% trustless manner.
 Thus, they decide to perform an atomic swap transaction.

 Besides the interaction with Hathor blockchain, such type of transaction requires also off-chain communication between Alice and Bob.
 Thus, they establish a communication channel of their choice.
 Let's say they chose to exchange messages in a private conversation on Telegram.